portableant/museologi.st/blog/2017-08-03-putting-3d-research-into-the-grenville-shop.md

   - Techie stuff
 section: blog
 ---
-**This was originally published on the British Museum blog as [A new dimension in home shopping](http://blog.britishmuseum.org/a-new-dimension-in-home-shopping/)**
+<div class="alert alert-dark">This was originally published on the British Museum blog as <a href="http://blog.britishmuseum.org/a-new-dimension-in-home-shopping/">A new dimension in home shopping</a>)</div>

 ![Two 3d jesmonite casts of Antinous and Roy](../images/2017/08/x3D-Antinous-Roy-landcape.jpg)